-This is the continuation of blog post on how nature is inspiring advancements in engineering.
+This is the continuation of a blog post on how nature is inspiring advancements in engineering.
 Click here to read Part 1.

 A few weeks ago, we highlighted some innovative technologies that are drawing inspiration from nature.